 - 2 large eggs

-- 2 tsp pure vanilla extract
+- 2 teaspoon pure vanilla extract

-- 3 cups bittersweet chocolate or dark chocolate chips
+- 3 cups (525 g) dark chocolate chips

 - In a large bowl, sift together flours, baking soda, baking powder and salt.
 Set aside.